|2 servings||calories per servings 610||protein serving 43 g||carbs per serving 59 g||total fat per serving 22 g|

 • Pick and chop parsley leaves.

-• Chop salmon into small (pea-size or smaller) pieces.
+• Discard salmon skin.
+Chop flesh into small (pea-size or smaller) pieces.

 In a bowl, combine celery, 2 tablespoons onion (reserve remaining onion for later use), mayonnaise, mustard, vinegar, capers, half of parsley, 1/4 teaspoon French Picnic salt and 1/8 teaspoon black pepper.